Research in Progress

 John J. Chin and Jonathan Pinckney.
 “Nonviolent Capital: How International NGOs Promote Civil Resistance.” (under review)

 Abstract: Does global or transnational civil society – the so-called “world polity” – promote mass contention within states?
 If so, are its effects limited to democracies or non-democracies, or to violent or nonviolent resistance movements?
-This paper examines the relationship between international nongovernmental organizations (INGOs) and the onset of “maximalist” protest and insurgency campaigns using new data on major nonviolent and violent campaigns and outcomes (RE-NAVCO) and INGOs from 1960 to 2013.
+This paper examines the relationship between international nongovernmental organizations (INGOs) and the onset of “maximalist” protest and insurgency campaigns using new data on major violent and nonviolent episodes of resistance (NEVER) and INGOs from 1960 to 2013.
 Contrary to prior research relying on post-Cold War protest event data, the results show that INGOs significantly increase the likelihood of onset of nonviolent resistance campaigns targeting authoritarian regimes, but do not promote either violent insurgencies or nonviolent campaigns in democracies.
 The results point to the revolutionary promise of civil society to promote nonviolent regime change and democratization.

 John J. Chin and Dov Levin.
 “A Protest Vote?
 Partisan Electoral Interventions and the Onset of Electoral Revolutions.”
 Working Paper.

 Abstract: Do partisan electoral interventions by great powers bring about post-election nonviolent resistance campaigns in target countries?
 Both phenomena are quite common -- but the ties between them are yet to be investigated in a systematic manner.
-This paper examines this relationship using new, original data on such U.S. and Russian/Soviet electoral interventions (PEIG) and major nonviolent and violent campaigns and outcomes (RE-NAVCO) over the 1946 to 2000 period.
+This paper examines this relationship using new, original data on such U.S. and Russian/Soviet electoral interventions (PEIG) and major nonviolent and violent episodes of resistance (NEVER) over the 1946 to 2000 period.
 Our results show that electoral interventions can significantly increase the chances of post-election protests in the target erupting under certain situations -- such as when the intervention is done in an overt manner or the meddling was conducted in favor of the challenger in that election but failed to gain the latter a victory in the ballot box.

 John J. Chin, Wonjun Song, and Joseph G. Wright.
 “Personalization of Power and Mass Uprisings in Dictatorships.”
 Working Paper.